 A basic vapour control layer such as our range of Procheck membranes will perform this function while also, provided it's fully sealed, limiting air movement.
 As with vapour permeable membranes however, VCLs can be upgraded in various ways.

-My house used both Wraptite externally, and Reflectatherm Plus on the inside to limit the air leakage are far as possible.
+My house used both Wraptite externally, and Reflectatherm Plus on the inside to limit the air leakage as much as possible.
 This not only assisted with meeting the targets in the building regulations for overall energy performance, but also ensured the mechanical ventilation and heat recovery systems was able to operate optimally, ensuring good indoor air quality while minimise space heating costs.

 The final part of the building envelope we must address is the roof, and there are several common types of roof, and even more factors to consider when designing one.

 Flat roofs, despite the name are not strictly flat, but at pitched at 10 degrees or lower.
 The must have some degree of pitch in order to ensure rainwater drains adequately.

 Most flat roofs today are of warm deck construction, which is where the insulation and waterproofing sits over the structure.
 The roof joists and structural decking are therefore kept well above the dew point temperature making this kind of roof far less prone to condensation issues.

 Because the insulation is usually unbridged, they also maximise the thermal insulation performance.

 Although flat roofs and low-pitched roofs are a common feature of contemporary designs, more commonly homes will have pitched roofs, and these fall loosely into two types.